I'm A Sensual Person & Happily Married To An Asexual Partner

 Whether you are a supportive friend, brimming with questions or committed to an asexual (heyo!), the hunt for relationship tools is often discouraging.
 Fear not, though!
 As awareness of queer spectrum identities begins to saturate some media outlets, falling in love with an asexual person doesn’t necessarily mean the end of your relationship or your sex life.

-Recently, I asked counsellor Dr K for their perspective on marriage to an ace-spectrum person.
+Recently, I asked a counselor for their perspective on marriage to an ace-spectrum person.
 They promptly directed me to the Asexual Visibility and Education Network (AVEN).
-When I pressed them for ace-specific tools, Dr K admitted: "Without a large client pool, most [therapists] are still looking for effective practice.
+When I pressed them for ace-specific tools, they admitted: "Without a large client pool, most [therapists] are still looking for effective practice.
 I might ask [a client] to draw a representation of the values you both place on your identities and sex.
 Marriage has less to do with orientation and more to do with communication."

 I made my first real attempt to understand my partner when COVID locked us up, as if to address our differences (and without the fart machine no less).
 It unfolded like this: